Henry and the Buccaneer Bunnies: What Really Happened?

-Get students ready to read by showing the front and back cover and talking about the title and pictures.
+Get students ready to read by showing the front and back cover of Henry and the Buccaneer Bunnies and talking about the title and pictures.

 - What kind of animal is swinging on the rope?
 What else is the animal doing?
 Explain that the animal is the character Henry in the book.

 - What do you notice about the animals watching Henry?

 - Talk about the meaning of buccaneer as a pirate or adventurer.
 What did some pirates do years ago?

 - Look at the illustration on the back cover.
 What does the skull and crossbones on the flag mean?
 (It was used by pirates and it meant death or danger.
 Nowadays, it means poison.)

 After students have enjoyed the book, lead a lively discussion with these questions: